-During the Current Quarter, the Company incurred a net loss of \$371,512, which was a significant decrease from the Prior Year Quarter of \$802,270.
-The primary reason for the reduction in net loss was from the exploration property impairment recorded for Hugh's Canyon totaling \$454,591.
+During the Current Period, the Company incurred a net loss of \$352,380, which was a significant decrease from the Prior Year Period of \$1,097,081.
+The primary reason for the reduction in net loss was due to an exploration property impairment recorded for the Hugh's Canyon property totaling \$454,591 in the Prior Year Period.
 The Company didn't record any property impairments during the Current Quarter.
+A further reduction in net loss resulted from the receipt of an option payment totaling \$272,672 on the Mogollon Property in the Current Period.